killianobrien/app-cryp2526/slides/app-cryp-02.md

 In fact there is a classic algorithm that can quickly determine $\gcd$, and establishes the following, non-obvious fact,

-* $\gcd(a,b)$ is the smallest postitive integer $d$ that can be written in the form
+* $\gcd(a,b)$ is the smallest positive integer $d$ that can be written in the form

 $$ d = x \cdot a + y \cdot b,$$

 for integer coefficients $x,y$.

-The Euclidean algortihm was known to ancient mathematicians and has severl important uses and generalisations in mathematics and cryptography.
+The Euclidean algortihm was known to ancient mathematicians and has several important uses and generalisations in mathematics and cryptography.

 ## The Euclidean Algorithm